sigsum/sigsum/design.md

   while only giving _lower latency_; not _low latency_.
 The "slow" cosigned
   tree head endpoint could also be implemented to just rotate a bit faster.
   - Should there be support for any alternative rate-limiting mechanism?
-A domain hint could be viewed as a subset of several possible _ownership hints_.
+A domain + submit token hint could be viewed as a subset of several possible _ownership hints_.
   - Should there be any IANA registration for the future `_sigsum_v1` DNS label?

 [checkpoint format]: https://github.com/google/trillian-examples/blob/master/formats/log/README.md